supple-kit/supple-css/objects/layout/README.md

 **On the `.o-layout` block**

 - `--columns`: The number of columns you want to have, defaults to `12`
-- `--gap`: The width of the gutter applied between the cells, defaults to `0`
+- `--gap`: The width of the gutter applied between the items, defaults to `0`
 - `--layout-gap`: Actual gap variable to be used when in conflict with other objects, defaults to `var(--gap)`.

 **On the flex item element**

-- `--colspan`: The amount of columns this cell will span, defaults to `--columns`
+- `--colspan`: The amount of columns this item will span, defaults to `--columns`
-- `--offset`: The amount of columns this cell will offset, defaults to `0`
+- `--offset`: The amount of columns this item will offset, defaults to `0`

 ### SCSS variables